Upcoming local and regional events

 Summer Solstice event in Del Mar

 The Del Mar Village Association, Uncle Ed’s Damn Good Vodka and Monarch Ocean Pub will present the popular Summer Solstice event Thursday, June 16, 5-8 p.m. at Powerhouse Park in Del Mar.
 Summer Solstice features tastes from local restaurants, sips from craft cocktails, wine and beer from nationally-recognized brands, music and more.
-For tickets and more information, visit www.visitdelmarvillage.com/summersolstice2022
+For tickets and more information, visit visitdelmarvillage.com/summersolstice2022.
+Powerhouse Park is located at 1658 Coast Boulevard, Del Mar.

 North Coast Women’s Connection ‘Sweet Summertime’ Luncheon